The post The Ultimate Graduate Job Timeline appeared first on RateMyPlacement.

 Read the brief carefully so that you hit every point perfectly.
 This is your chance to show the employer what you can do without the pressure of being observed while preparing it.

 This is an important one to get right as it sets a first impression for your work ethic and ability to listen to instructions.
-So if it states to email the presentation 24 hours before the assessment centre
+So if it states to email the presentation 24 hours before the assessment centre… do it!

 Don’t just take it from us take it from past placement students as well: